-Are you coming to Barcelona in December, January or February?
-Not sure what to do in these months?
+Are you visiting Barcelona in December, January, or February?
+Not sure what to do during the winter months?
 Not to worry!
-We have you covered in this article.
+We have you covered in this article with the best activities to enjoy the winter of Barcelona.

 - 1. La Fira de Santa LLùcia